 Men have been sporting beards – long, flowing numbers – for a lot longer than they haven’t been.
 Famous and powerful men, even gods, were rarely depicted without them.
 Historically, there have been very few companies that take male grooming seriously.
 Gillette is one of the few.

-In fact, the new King C. Gillette brand, named after the company’s founder, hearkens back to the beginning of modern male grooming.
+In fact, the King C. Gillette brand, named after the company’s founder, hearkens back to the beginning of modern male grooming.
 This kind of puts things in perspective.
-With or without beards – or coiffed facial hair – it was common in King Camp Gillette’s time for men to be shaved and styled by a barber.
+With or without beards - or coiffed facial hair - it was common in King Camp Gillette’s time for men to be shaved and styled by a barber.
 Shaving your own face was something you did not want to try at home.

 I don’t think there is any doubt that the double edge safety razor he first brought to market was responsible for so many men finally taking matters into their own hands, from the comfort of their own bathroom!